robert-budde/iHSV-Servo-Tool/README.md

 You may install [Anaconda Python Environment](https://conda.io/docs/user-guide/install/index.html "Anaconda Website") (Choose the Python3-flavour!).

 After installing, you can install the other prerequisites using [conda](https://conda.io/docs/user-guide/tasks/manage-pkgs.html) and pip.
-Depending on your Anaconda-path, you will need to start the "Anaconda Prompt" with adminitrative priviledges.
+Depending on your Anaconda-path, you will need to start the "Anaconda Prompt" with administrative privileges.
 * conda install pyqt pyqtgraph pyserial numpy
 * conda install -c auto minimalmodbus
 * pip install minimalmodbus